Lèse-majesté: Middle East

+Bahrain

+Insulting the King of Bahrain is punishable by up to seven years' imprisonment and a fine of up to 10,000 Bahraini dinars.

+Iran

+Iranian courts have given prison sentences for insulting the Supreme Leader of Iran or the judicial system of Iran.

 Jordan

 In September 2012, pro-reform activists faced charges of lèse-majesté following protests in two locations in Jordan.
 The protests turned violent after the activists reportedly chanted slogans against the Jordanian regime and insulted King Abdullah II and the Royal Court.

 In August 2014, Mohammad Saeed Baker, a member of the Muslim Brotherhood's shura council, was arrested in Jordan and sentenced to six months in prison for lèse-majesté.
 He was released in February 2015.

-In April 2021 following an incident where a female Jordanian was sentenced for lèse-majesté after saying that she believes her father is better than the king, King Abdullah II instructed courts to abandon ruling in cases related to lèse-majesté in Jordan.
+In 2021, following an incident where a female Jordanian was sentenced for lèse-majesté after saying that she believed her father was better than the king, King Abdullah II instructed the government to look into cases of lèse-majesté under Article 195 of Jordan's Penal Code, before issuing a pardon for 155 people convicted on charges of insulting the monarch.

 Kuwait

-In the State of Kuwait, lèse-majesté is punishable with two years in jail, if charged.

-In January 2009, there was a diplomatic incident between Australia and Kuwait over an Australian woman being held for allegedly insulting the Emir of Kuwait during a fracas with Kuwaiti immigration authorities.
+In the State of Kuwait, a charge of lèse-majesté is punishable with two years' imprisonment.
+In January 2009 a Kuwaiti-Australian woman spent six months in prison for allegedly insulting the Emir of Kuwait during a dispute with Kuwaiti immigration authorities.